-It’s decided: you want to don a dirndl, hike the Bavarian Alps, have easy access to major European cities, and experience history and culture in the metropolis of Berlin?
-Sounds like Germany is the perfect study abroad country for you!
+It’s decided: you want to don a dirndl, hike the Bavarian Alps, have easy access to major European cities, and experience history and culture in the metropolis of Berlin.
+It sounds like Germany is the perfect study abroad country for you!

-Not only is Germany positioned so as to provide a very instructional and unique Western education, where the effects of modern history can be seen firsthand, it’s also increasingly popular for its widely available English-language university programs, and affordable tuition.
-All German public universities have free undergraduate programs, for locals and international students alike.
+Not only is Germany positioned to provide a very instructional and unique Western education, where the effects of modern history can be seen firsthand, it’s also increasingly popular for its widely available English-language university programs, and affordable tuition.
+Even better -- all German public universities have free undergraduate programs for locals and international students alike.

 Germans are Very Punctual

-Germans love to be on time, or early by North American standards.
-From their expedient transit systems, to personal meetings, to the start of sporting events -- you’ll look like a real schmuck if you show up late, even if it’s just by a few minutes.
+Germans love to be on time or early by North American standards.
+From their expedient transit systems to personal meetings, to the start of sporting events -- you’ll stand out if you show up late, even if it’s just by a few minutes.
 Some people might even consider it downright rude.
-Save yourself the pain and invest in a watch before you go so checking the time is as easy as glancing at your arm.
-You might even consider setting it a few minutes fast, just in case your North American tardiness habits sneak up on you.
+Save yourself the pain and invest in a watch before you go, so checking the time is as easy as glancing at your arm.
+You might even consider setting it a few minutes fast if you tend to be tardy from time to time.